malengatiger/flutter-mongdb-mobile/mongodb_mobile/README.md

 This project contains the source code for a plugin that enables Flutter apps to use the MongoDB Mobile embedded database.
 The  example app included creates a database and a test collection and  helps to load data.

+#####  At this point, the plugin supports Android Flutter apps. iOs app support coming soon!

 ## 🧩🧩🧩  Up with MongoDB Mobile !!  🧩🧩🧩